Grenada monitoring use of HIV medication to treat coronavirus patients

 The Chief Medical Officer disclosed that Grenada presently has swabs that can be used to get samples once a person is classified as a suspected case.
 “We can use it to get samples and CARPHA will be able to test, so Grenada will be using CARPHA for the testing of coronavirus,” he assured.

-Grenada presently has four persons in quarantine and Martin said that the first person will soon be released from the 14 days seclusion.
+Grenada presently has four persons in quarantine and Martin said that the first-person will soon be released from the 14 days seclusion.

 NOW Grenada is not responsible for the opinions, statements or media content presented by contributors.
 In case of abuse, click here to report.